Trefex/arduino-airquality/ModuleHumTempSensor/README.markdown

 ### retrieveTemperatureC() ###

 Returns a float of the temperature in celcius that was measured during the humidity measurement.
 This prevents needing two calls to the temperature sensor.
-Call the humidyt function readHumidity() then retrieveTemperatureC().
+Call the humidty function readHumidity() then retrieveTemperatureC().

 ### readHumidity() ###